mozilla/glean.js/documentation/src/content/docs/debugging/options.md

 ## Source Tags

 Tags outgoing pings with a maximum of 5 comma-separated tags.
-These are passed along in the network request using the `X-Source-Tags` custom header.
+These are passed along in the network request using the <a href="https://mozilla.github.io/glean/book/user/pings/index.html?highlight=x-debug-id#x-source-tags-optional" target="_blank">`X-Source-Tags`</a> custom header.
 All values must match the regex `[a-zA-Z0-9-]{1,20}`.
 If one of the values are invalid, then all tags will be ignored.